ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R3.4** *Merged with R12.1*

 **R3.5** RPP specifications SHOULD incorporate a machine-readable and well-established API specification, such as [!@OpenAPI] or [@!RAML].
 This will facilitate documentation, testing, code generation, and user-friendly extension descriptions.
 RPP MUST NOT require what API specification technology is to be used.
-The RPP core documents and extension documents may also choose different API specification solutions, this choice is left to the document authors.
+The RPP Core documents and Extension documents may also choose different API specification solutions, this choice is left to the document authors.

 **R3.6** RPP architecture MUST define a common pattern to allow a single resource to be addressable via multiple, alternative identifiers in its URL.
 The protocol MUST specify that one address is canonical, and any alternative addresses for the same resource MUST be treated as aliases resolving to the canonical resource.